aleksandroww/MotoShop/README.md

 ## Application Configurations

-1. Type in the terminal the following in both Server and Client directory:
+1. Type in the terminal the following in Client directory:

 ```bash
 npm install
 ```

-2. Type in the terminal the following in both Server and Client directory:
+2. Type in the terminal the following in Client directory:

 ```bash
 npm start